rahulyhg/slim-payum/README.md

 0.1.1
 - demonstrating how to add omnipay_firstdata_payeezy
 At the time, omnipay/omnipay does not reference firstdata_payeezy so we manually add it.
-This mean that we have to remove reference from omnipay/omnipay, update composer.json to match, and create customer PayumBuilder to include the new payment type.
+This mean that we have to remove reference from omnipay/omnipay, update composer.json to match, and create custom PayumBuilder to include the new payment type.

 ## Goals
 To create a simple API endpoint for charging credit cards.